evidence-dev/evidence/CONTRIBUTING.md

 ## Contribute Code

+### Testing Changes

+You can test your changes by running `npm run dev` form within the `./sites/example-project` project.
+Note that changes to the `components` package should be done within `./sites/example-project/src/component`.
+During the build, `./sites/example-project/src/component` will be copied over to `./packages/components`).
+All other packages can be updated directly in `./packages/components`.

+### Pull Requests
 Pull requests are welcome!
 We review pull requests as they are submitted and will reach out to you with any questions or comments.

 If you haven't submitted a pull request before, see the [GitHub Pull Request Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 ## Join Our Team